Pakhomovskii/gisma_Computer_Programming_project/README.md

 This project is built using cutting-edge technologies and frameworks to ensure high performance and scalability:

 - **Python 3.11:** Chosen for its simplicity and vast ecosystem, Python 3.11 powers our backend logic and data processing, offering the latest features and optimizations for efficient programming.
-- **aiohttp:** Utilized for its powerful asynchronous capabilities, aiohttp enables our project to handle a large number of simultaneous API requests without compromising performance.
+- **aiohttp 3.9.3:** Utilized for its powerful asynchronous capabilities, aiohttp enables our project to handle a large number of simultaneous API requests without compromising performance.
 - **aiohttp-swagger:** This integration provides a user-friendly interface for my API documentation, making it accessible and interactive for developers.
 - **asyncpg:** A high-performance PostgreSQL database interface for Python/asyncio, asyncpg is used for its speed and efficiency in handling database operations.
 - **psycopg2:** As a PostgreSQL adapter for Python, psycopg2 facilitates database connections and operations, ensuring reliable data storage and retrieval.